-Table 1. shows the treatments, irrigation applied to each treatment, total amount of water (rainfall plus irrigation), lint yield, IWUE, and the calculated profit for using electric and diesel irrigation pumps.
-As can be seen in Table 1, the only major difference in yield was between the rainfed treatment and the other treatments.
+Tables 1 (2020) and 2 (2021) show the treatments, irrigation applied to each treatment, total amount of water (rainfall plus irrigation), lint yield, IWUE, and the calculated profit for using electric and diesel irrigation pumps.
+As can be seen in Table 1, the only difference in yield was between the rainfed treatment and the other treatments.
 There was only a 191 lb./ac difference between the highest and lowest yielding irrigated treatments.
 It is worth stating again that there was excessive rainfall received during the 2020 cotton production season and little irrigation was required to ensure a successful yield.
 However, in years with ample rainfall, this data shows that timing of the few required events is just as important as the total amount of applied irrigation.